lsst-sitcom/sitcomtn-068/index.rst

 Abstract
 ========

 This technote shows analysis of velocity, acceleration and jerk of the TMA for all identified slews.
-This builds off the analysis described in `SITCOMTN-067 <https://sitcomtn-067.lsst.io/>`.
+This builds off the analysis described in `SITCOMTN-067 <https://sitcomtn-067.lsst.io/>`__.
 All slews are with max specifications, but a small number exceed design specifications.

-LTS-103: 2.2.2 Slewing Rates uses the following files in `lsst-sitcom/notebooks_vandv <https://github.com/lsst-sitcom/notebooks_vandv/>`
+LTS-103: 2.2.2 Slewing Rates uses the following files in `lsst-sitcom/notebooks_vandv <https://github.com/lsst-sitcom/notebooks_vandv/>`__
-int the `notebooks/tel_and_site_subsys_req_ver/tma/` directory:
+in the `notebooks/tel_and_site_subsys_req_ver/tma/` directory:

 - LVV-TXXXX_max_slew_rates.ipynb

 - create_slew_profiles.py

 Methodology
 ================
 The goal of this study was analyze the velocities, accelerations and jerks of every slew in Winter 2022/Spring 2023.
 This was done using the azimuth and elevation velocity data (derived from position encoders) stored in the EFD.
-To reduce noise and following the method described in `SITCOMTN-067 <https://sitcomtn-067.lsst.io/>` The velocity data was smoothed (using a top hat kernel size=100) and fit with a cubic spline, this spline was then differentiated to obtain acceleration.
+To reduce noise and following the method described in `SITCOMTN-067 <https://sitcomtn-067.lsst.io/>`__ The velocity data was smoothed (using a top hat kernel size=100) and fit with a cubic spline, this spline was then differentiated to obtain acceleration.
 Then the acceleration spline was smoothed and differentiated to obtain Jerk.

-We also used a `Savitzky–Golay filter<https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter>` to create slew profiles and found similar results.
+We also used a `Savitzky–Golay filter<https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter>`__ to create slew profiles and found similar results.

 This analysis was run all all slews identified in the EFD between the dates of 2022/11/01 and 2023/03/30.